Saucony Zealot ISO Review Facts

 over a longer period of time.
 Running in the rain shouldn’t be an issue due to the shoes’ mesh is quick-drying mesh.
 Keep in mind that brightly colored versions of these shoes will be subject to fading over time, so fashion-minded customers should consider this when selecting a color scheme.

 The underfoot of these Saucony shoes is very well protected thanks to the extra cushioning.
-The top of the middle foot is also protected from lace pressure with additional padded material.
+The top of the middle foot is also protected from lace pressure with the additionally padded material.
 The entirety of both feet are well protected and are able to stay cool with the addition of the breathable mesh upper.
 One area in which these shoes aren’t as protective is during heavy rain; while they can dry easily, the predominantly mesh construction of the upper makes water leak in easily, potentially causing a trench foot scenario if you run for long enough without draining them.

 The Zealot ISO was created for the intention of providing excellent responsiveness.
 The implementation of ISOFIX helps to hold the foot in like a sock, providing enough tightness to provide maximum awareness of the surface on which you are running.
 This is the aim of all footwear manufacturers of course; however, Saucony went a step further than the competition in this regard by adding a support frame for the heel.
 With these two systems working in tandem, the responsiveness from these shoes is on point and will satisfy most runners.